gvwilson/sdxpy/en/src/templating/index.md

 1. Otherwise, open or close a regular tag.

-[% fixme file="expander.py" omit="skip" %]
+[% inc file="expander.py" omit="skip" %]

-To check if there is a handler for a particular node and get that handler we just look at the node's attributes:
+To check if there is a handler for a particular node and get it if there is we just look at the node's attributes:

 [% inc file="expander.py" keep="handlers" %]